adampash/adampash.github.io/code/octave.markdown

 # install some Octave dependencies
 # the update/upgrade command below could take a while
 brew update && brew upgrade
-brew install gfortran

-# on Yosemite, you gfortran isn't available so use this instead
 brew install gcc

 # You may also need to install mactex (see http://tex.stackexchange.com/questions/97183/what-are-the-practical-differences-between-installing-latex-from-mactex-or-macpo)